International Court of Appeal

 List of major championships

-To view the list of "major" championships referred to in Articles 14.1 and 17.8 of the Judicial and Disciplinary Rules of the FIA, click here: Major Championships
+To view the list of "major" championships referred to in Article 9.1 of the Judicial and Disciplinary Rules of the FIA, click here: Major Championships

 Rules and Practice Directions